 username) used in the

-NOTE: To configure a user with Agent Install permission, you will need to log in as a user with Admin permissions to the Harmony Portal.
+NOTE: To configure a user with Agent Install permission, you will need to log in as a user with Admin permission to the Harmony Portal.
 When you have completed the configuration of the new account, log out of the Harmony Portal, as you will need to respond to the agent configuration email as that new user in order to complete the configuration.
 Failing to log out can result in you logging in as the admin user and being unsuccessful in completing the configuration.
-You can use a private browser window to respond to the agent configuration email to prevent logging back in as the user with Admin permissions.
+You can use a private browser window to respond to the agent configuration email to prevent logging back in as the user with Admin permission.

 Editing on a Windows Operating System